-Vera Cole, PhD, President of MAREA
+Vera Cole, PhD, President emeritus

 Bill Zimmerman, Treasurer, MAREA

 Bill Zimmerman worked for the Department of Veterans Affairs as the Chief Financial Manager at the VA facilities in Philadelphia, PA and Wilmington, DE.
 He changed careers within the VA to become an application developer.
 Bill retired from the Army Reserve’s Medical Services Corps as a Lieutenant Colonel.
 He has a BS in Management with a major in Accounting from Widener University.
 He currently serves as the MAREA Treasurer.

 Dr. Charles Coe is a Villanova University Research Associate Professor in Chemical Engineering with over 30 years of experience in the development of catalysts and adsorbents.
 At Villanova he shares his knowledge with the next generation of engineers and scientists, where he is actively involved in developing and teaching alternative energy courses at both the undergraduate and graduate levels.
 His research with Drs.
 Satrio and Smith, focuses on the thermal chemical conversion of biomass using catalytic pathways to enhance carbon yield and product selectivity.
 He also is involved in Corporate sponsored research on the separation and purification of gases over molecular sieves.
 During his industrial career at Air Products he developed an extensive expertise in molecular sieve science and catalysis and teamed with project leaders across business units to enable the development of improved adsorbents and catalysts based on creating structure-property relationships targeted at specific applications.